AdarshSrivatsa98/Calculator-Behaviour/division.md

 Then: I see the "Quotient with certain figures" as the result

-## Scenario: Multiple "/" as input
+## Scenario: More than one "/" as input

 Given:  The calculator is in on state